code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

->## 🗂️ My Other Projects
+## ✨ My Other Projects

->
+✦ [**Agentic Signal**](https://github.com/code-forge-temple/agentic-signal) – Visual AI agent workflow automation platform with local LLM integration - build intelligent workflows using drag-and-drop interface, no cloud dependencies required.

->- [Agentic Signal](https://github.com/code-forge-temple/agentic-signal) – Visual AI agent workflow automation platform with local LLM integration - build intelligent workflows using drag-and-drop interface, no cloud dependencies required.
+✦ [**ScribePal**](https://github.com/code-forge-temple/scribe-pal) - An Open Source intelligent browser extension that leverages AI to empower your web experience by providing contextual insights, efficient content summarization, and seamless interaction while you browse.

->- [ScribePal](https://github.com/code-forge-temple/scribe-pal) - An Open Source intelligent browser extension that leverages AI to empower your web experience by providing contextual insights, efficient content summarization, and seamless interaction while you browse.
+ ✦ [**Local LLM NPC**](https://github.com/code-forge-temple/local-llm-npc) An interactive educational game built for the Google Gemma 3n Impact Challenge.